-- I always had him on the radar.
-Rob called him "Whisky of the Year"
+- I always had him on my radar.
+Rob called him "Whisky of the year"

 The sherry should be dominant on the nose.
 Is he.
-The full program from plum to raisin everything.
-Even the distillery shimmers slightly malty through the many years and connects everything together.
+The full range from plums to raisins - everything is included.
+Even the distillery shimmers slightly malty after many years and connects everything.
 Well done.
-Even the alcohol knows its limits exactly.
-Sweet and sour take turns.
-As so often with such bottlings, chocolate & caramel are not too short.
+Alcohol also knows its limits exactly.
+Sweet & sour alternate.
+As is so often the case with such bottlings, chocolate and caramel are not neglected.
 Fine!

-He has plenty of power and spice.
+It has a lot of strength and flavor.
 But pleasant and not too intrusive.
-For lovers of bittersweet chocolate a pleasure.
+A delight for lovers of dark chocolate.
 You want to pour it again and again.
 Caution is advised!

 - This is, by far, the best whisky I've tasted, ever.
 It's a masterclass.